weaviate/weaviate-io/developers/weaviate/configuration/persistence.md

 * About the volumes
   * `/var/weaviate` is the location where you want to store the data on the local machine
-  * `/var/lib/weaviate` (after the colon) is the location inside the container, don't change this as it needs to match whatever is in `PERSISTENCE_DATA_PATH` variable.
+  * `/var/lib/weaviate` The value after the colon (:) is the storage location inside the container.
+This value must match the PERSISTENCE_DATA_PATH variable.
 * About the hostname
   * The `CLUSTER_HOSTNAME` can be any arbitrarily chosen name